 “Medigap” policies are indeed designed to supplement the benefits that Medicare provides.
 By paying most of the potential out of pocket expenses, persons age 65 and over can effectively budget for expected and unexpected hospital, prescription, office visit, and other costs.
 Policies are issued separately, so two married spouses would have to purchase two plans.
 Senior plans are very popular since they provide an option to more accurately predict maximum out-of-pocket expenses.

-Private companies offer Medicare Supplementary coverage including industry giants Aetna, Humana, UnitedHealthcare, and Blue Cross Blue Shield.
-Many smaller carriers also offer plans, including Colonial Penn, Equitable, Gerber, Globe, Mutual Of Omaha, Physician’s Mutual, Thrivent, and USAA.
+Private companies offer Medicare Supplementary coverage including industry giants Aetna, Humana, UnitedHealthcare, Cigna, Mutual Of Omaha, Medico, and Blue Cross Blue Shield.
+Many additional carriers also offer plans, including Capitol Life, Central States, First Health And Life, Medico, Omaha Insurance, New Era Life, Manhattan Life, Great Southern Life, United American, Oxford Life, and Accendo.
 In many states, regional insurers feature very competitive prices.

 NOTE: Persons that qualify for Social Security Disability may be able to utilize a secondary benefit.
 Although the Social Security Administration covers the majority of expenses, large bills could occur, depending on the type of surgery and/or treatment.